Skip to main content

 This image displays the cloud CLI Configuration Terminal.

-Note: Config archive file download or change log entries will only appear if configuration commands have been performed during the terminal session.
+Config archive file downloads or change log entries appear only if configuration commands were performed during the terminal session.

-Cloud-native IOS XE devices in hybrid operating mode will be configured with the following IOS XE CLI configurations to support the cloud CLI terminal.
+Cloud-native IOS XE devices in device configuration mode will be configured with the following IOS XE CLI configurations to support the cloud CLI terminal.

 username meraki-cli-rw privilege 15 view MERAKI-CONFIG